kubevirt/kubevirt.github.io/_posts/2023-05-31-OVN-kubernetes-secondary-networks-localnet.md

 preventing OVN-Kubernetes from assigning that IP address to the workloads.

 #### Spin up the VMs
-These four VMs (two VMs connected to each tenant network) can be used for the single broadcast domain scenario (no VLANs).
+These two VMs can be used for the single broadcast domain scenario (no VLANs).
 ```yaml
 ---
 apiVersion: kubevirt.io/v1alpha3